For U.S. Democrats, little recourse over Trump's Iran actions

 “An entirely classified notification is simply not appropriate in a democratic society, and there appears to be no legitimate justification for classifying this notification,” they wrote in a letter to Trump.

+Administration officials said they doubted Trump would declassify the notice out of concern it would reveal sources and methods.

-Congress’ main power over the president is its control of federal spending, and the House could pass legislation that would bar Trump from spending any taxpayer dollars on a conflict with Iran.
+Congress’ main power over the president is its control of federal spending.
+The House could pass legislation barring Trump from spending taxpayer dollars on a conflict with Iran.

 However, Republicans removed a similar measure from the annual National Defense Authorization Act last year before it was passed with overwhelming support from both parties and signed into law by the president last month.

-Congress can also put pressure on a president by refusing to pass bills the White House supports, and the Senate could block the president’s nominees.
-But Senate Republicans have shown little appetite for opposing Trump.
+Congress can also refuse to pass bills the White House supports, and the Senate could block the president’s nominees.
+But Senate Republicans have shown little appetite for opposing Trump that way.

 “The Republicans control the Senate, and they’re not asking questions,” said Daryl Kimball, executive director of the Arms Control Association.